robotics-upo/Radar_experiments/README.md

 ## Acknowledgements

-This work is partially supported by Programa Operativo FEDER Andalucia 2014-2020, Consejeria de Economía, Conocimiento y Universidades (DeepBot, PY20_00817) and the Insertion project, funded by MCIN with grant number PID2021-127648OB-C31.
+This work is partially supported by Programa Operativo FEDER Andalucia 2014-2020, Consejeria de Economía, Conocimiento y Universidades (DeepBot, PY20_00817) and by the Spanish Ministry of Science, Innovation and Universities (Insertion PID2021-127648OB-C31, MCIU/AEI/FEDER, UE).

 <img src="images/mci_logo.png" width="400">